Algae Green Pool Algae Green Pool — Can Pool Algae Be Brown? Types, ID & Treatment Guide

 Maintain Proper FC/CYA Ratio

 The key to preventing brown algae is maintaining adequate free chlorine relative to your stabilizer level.
-Use the FC/CYA chart: for 50 ppm CYA, maintain minimum 4 ppm FC daily, with 6 ppm preferred for mustard algae prevention.
+Use the FC/CYA relationship — our all-in-one pool calculator estimates the free chlorine target for your CYA.
+For 50 ppm CYA, maintain minimum 4 ppm FC daily, with 6 ppm preferred for mustard algae prevention.

 Regular Brushing Schedule